 Our urologists will take the time to diagnose your UTI and then further discuss your treatment and the prevention of reoccurring urinary tract infections.
-If you are experiencing symptoms of a UTI and are seeking treatment, please call (561) 833-5594 and schedule a consultation at our urology clinic in Palm Beach Gardens, FL.
+If you are experiencing symptoms of a UTI and are seeking treatment, please call (561) 833-5594 and schedule a consultation at our urology clinic in Port St Lucie County, FL.
 Urologic Physicians & Surgeons, PA is conveniently located for patients throughout the Palm Beach area.

 What Are the Types of UTIs?

 - Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms such as a high fever, bloody/cloudy urine, and nausea and vomiting

 - Bladder (cystitis): inflammation of the bladder caused by a bacterial infection, which typically results in frequent and painful urination

 It is important to stay vigilant of the following signs and symptoms to help identify if you are in fact suffering from a urinary tract infection:

 - A burning feeling when you urinate

 - Cloudy, dark, or bloody urine

 - Fever or chills